-charging infrastructure without Evergy's involvement.
-Any third-party consulting that creates right sizing action on the part of customers, cuts into the FAS Program's effect and its beneficial result.
-Thus, some of the benefits that Evergy has attributed to the Program could be provided by third-party consultants with no cost to non-participating ratepayers.
+1 charging infrastructure without Evergy's involvement.
+Any third-party consulting 2 that creates right sizing action on the part of customers, cuts into the FAS Program's 3 effect and its beneficial result.
+Thus, some of the benefits that Evergy has attributed 4 to the Program could be provided by third-party consultants with no cost to non- 5 participating ratepayers.

-6 Q. Are there other benefits Evergy is uniquely suited to provide that third-party advisors aren't able to provide?
+Q. Are there other benefits Evergy is uniquely suited to provide that third-party advisors aren't able to provide?

-Evergy has made the argument that its focus will be different than the focus of any third-party entity.
-In contrast to third-party advisors, their focus will be utility distribution system focused-minimization of distribution upgrades, optimization of existing distribution system locations, etc. As Evergy explained in response to DR KCC-9.3, "[t]he treatment effect is both the rightsizing of charging equipment for participating fleets and the development of Charge Management Plans that meet customer needs while helping Evergy minimize the need for capacity upgrades and/or additional energy supply.
-A third-party fleet advisory service could likely accomplish the first objective, but not the second, as this requires data and input from utility planning and grid operations teams."
-Moreover, Evergy contends there are instances in which third-party fleet advisory services firms make recommendations to customers that are not grid friendly.
-59
+8 Evergy has made the argument that its focus will be different than the focus of any A. 9 third-party entity.
+In contrast to third-party advisors, their focus will be utility 10 distribution system focused-minimization of distribution upgrades, optimization 11 of existing distribution system locations, etc. As Evergy explained in response to 12 DR KCC-9.3, "[t]he treatment effect is both the rightsizing of charging equipment 13 for participating fleets and the development of Charge Management Plans that meet customer needs while helping Evergy minimize the need for capacity upgrades 14 15 and/or additional energy supply.
+A third-party fleet advisory service could likely 16 accomplish the first objective, but not the second, as this requires data and input 17 from utility planning and grid operations teams."
+Moreover, Evergy contends there 18 instances in which third-party fleet advisory services firms make are recommendations to customers that are not grid friendly.59 19